georgia-tech-db/spes/README.md

-# sqlEq
+# SQL Query Equivalence
-A repo for checking SQL equivalent
+A tool for checking equivalence of SQL queries.

 # z3 update
 needs to build on z3 4.6 version: